LorenzoBolls/EC-ENGR-219/project-2/src/arthur_solution.md

 1. Some Pokemon as corectly cassified with high confidence in their primary type, which shows that CLIP does recognize clear visual cues.
 2. Sometimes when a Pokemon has a secondary type, the model sometimes doesn't recognize it or assigns it a less relevant type with higher confidence.
-3. Some Pokemon receive predicted types that are not part of their actual aclssification, however they share visual or a thematic similarity.
+3. Some Pokemon receive predicted types that are not part of their actual clssification, however they share visual or a thematic similarity.
 An example of this is a Pokemon with a dark color palette that might be classified as a dark type.
 4. Some types such as Normal, Psychic, and Fighting seem to be more common in the predictions, which would be because of a learning biases from its training data.

 Overall, it seems that CLIP can effectively capture primary visual features, but it might struggle with more unique type distinctions, specifically those with secondary types or less common attributes.

 ```